 O-Ring Glossary

-Essential engineering terms and definitions for O-ring design, selection and failure analysis.
+Engineering terms and definitions for O-ring design, material selection, and failure analysis.
+52 terms covering dimensions, materials, testing standards, and failure modes.

 A